AreaDenial/website/lessons/mathematics-physics-for-computer-graphics/monte-carlo-methods-mathematical-foundations/probability-distribution-part1.md

 In probability and statistics, a probability distribution assigns a probability to each measurable subset of the possible outcomes of a random experiment.
 The distribution can be discrete, or continuous.
 A discrete distribution can be characterized by its probability (distribution) function, which specifies the probability that the random variable takes each of the different possible values.
 !!!

-Before we move to the next example, note how the sum of all the probabilities is equal to 1\.
+Before we move to the next example, note how the sum of all the probabilities is equal to 1.
 Indeed we will show in the next chapter that this is a property of probabilities.
 A probability can never be greater than 1 and the probabilities of an experiment sum to 1.

 ## Example 2

 In probability theory when a random process has only two outcomes (such as "heads" or "tails", "success" or "failure") then we speak of a [**Bernoulli** (or **binomial**) **trial**](http://en.wikipedia.org/wiki/Bernoulli_trials).
 In the coin experiment, these two outcomes occur with the same probability (\(\scriptsize p = {1 \over 2 }\)) but in the more generic case, we say they occur with probability p and 1 - p (the sum of probabilities is 1).
 But what is for example the probability of getting 4 heads if I toss the coin 6 times?
-Note that the possible outcomes of this experiment (tossing 6 times and counting heads) can now either be 0, 1, 2, 3, 4, 5, or 6\.
-First, if you now consider an experiment in which \(n\) random samples are drawn from, the probability distribution of a [Bernoulli trial](http://en.wikipedia.org/wiki/Bernoulli_trials), where each sample can take a value of 0 or 1, then the sum of this \ (N\) samples can be written as:
+Note that the possible outcomes of this experiment (tossing 6 times and counting heads) can now either be 0, 1, 2, 3, 4, 5, or 6.
+First, if you now consider an experiment in which \(n\) random samples are drawn from, the probability distribution of a [Bernoulli trial](http://en.wikipedia.org/wiki/Bernoulli_trials), where each sample can take a value of 0 or 1, then the sum of this \(N\) samples can be written as:

 $$S = \sum_{i=1}^N x_i$$

 Let's say that we want to find the probability that \(S = n\), where \(n \leq N\), which is the probability that \(n\) of the \(N\) samples take on the value of 1, and \(N- n \) samples take on the value of 0\.
 In mathematics, this discrete (because \(n\) takes on discrete values) probability distribution is called a **binomial distribution** and can be analytically calculated with the following equation:

-$$Pr(S = n) = C_n^N p^k(1-p)^{(N-n)}$$
+$$Pr(S = n) = C_n^N p^N(1-p)^{(N-n)}$$

 for n = 0, 1, 2, ..., N, where:

 $$C_n^N = {{N!}\over{n!(N-n)!}}.$$

 The expression \(x!\) is called the factorial of x.
 It is equal to the product of all positive integers less than or equal to x.
 For example: \(\scriptsize 5! = 5 * 4 * 3 * 2  * 1 = 120\).
-The term \(C_n^N\) counts the number of ways in which \(n\) of the \(N\) samples can take on the value of 1.
-In the case of a fair coin probability p is equal to \(1\over 2\).
+The term \(C_n^N\) is the binomial coefficient, and counts the number of ways in which \(n\) of the \(N\) samples can take on the value of 1.
+In the case of a fair coin, the probability p is equal to \(1\over 2\).
 In our example, we toss the coin 6 times thus n=6, and k can take any value between 0 and 6\.
 For example, if we set k=3, the binomial distribution would give us the probability that we would get 3 heads if we were to flip the coin 6 times.
 We can write a small C++ program to compute all the probabilities for each value of k between 0 and 6:

 ```
 #include <random>